Association of Multicultural Students

 AMS fulfills its mission via the following components:

-Ultimately, AMS is designed to enhance the collegiate experience of students of color and thereby build better interpersonal relationships across the entire campus community.
+Ultimately, AMS is designed to enhance the collegiate experience of all students with an emphasis in the multicultural community and thereby build better interpersonal relationships across the entire campus community.
 All members of the Wofford College student body are eligible to be members of AMS.

 Our Theme: "Lift as We Climb" succinctly expresses our purpose.